ShwetKhatri2001/AR-Webstore/CODE_OF_CONDUCT.md

 Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at gmail.
 All complaints will be reviewed and investigated promptly and fairly.

-All community leaders are obligated.
+All community leaders are obligated

 ## 🔨 Enforcement Guidelines